koldbrandt/mlops_fuzzy-fish-waffle/README.md

 The augmentation of the images will be to crop the images to focus on the center.
 To flip the images and rotate them since pictures of fish could potentially be in all directions.
 The images will also be normalized.

 The model will have 3 convolutional layers with batchnormalization and relu will be used as activation function.
 The images will be flatten and fed into a dense hidden layer that continues into the classification layer.
 This will hopefully give an accuracy higher than 97%.
+Kornia will also be used to create the network and train it.